seltzered/CoreDataMagicalRecordTempObjectsDemo/readme.md

 1) A baseline save without any use of a temporary object, just creating an object with default context

 2) An attempt to save an object initially created with a nil context, then inserted into the default context.
 This is often suggested and has a high ranking on stackoverflow, but at least on osx, this results prove it's unreliable as it just creates a record of nil attributes.
+NOTE: This may be due to my use of Magical Record, but I have not investigated to find the root cause yet..

 3) An attempt to save an object created as a child context, which works by saving the child context.